This is a calculator for the (quite few) known methods which satisfy Douglas Woodall's

 both properties.

-All the other methods violate Later-no-help, which means voters may sometimes assist a
+All the other methods violate Later-no-help, which means voters may sometimes

 higher-ranked preference by adding additional preferences.